CharlesL-Sec/ServiceNow-Scripts/autoAssigment.md

-## This script is used in a ServiceNow Auto Assign rule to assign incident to a specific group when a reat is created int eh specified table.
+## This script is used in a ServiceNow Auto Assign rule to assign a SIR incident to a specific group when a new incident in sn-si_incidents is created int the specified table.

 ### ServiceNow Assigment rules - 'sysrule_assignment.list'